Last update: February 5, 2019

 Take control of your career with courses designed to help you get your dream Product Management job, and succeed in the role.
 Our flagship training program is our 8-week, part-time Product Management Course, teaching you both the hard skills you need to ship products to completion, and the soft skills you need to lead diverse teams, find a job, and thrive in the PM interview.

-We also offer courses designed for managers in Coding, Blockchain, Data Analytics, and Digital Marketing.
+We also offer courses designed for managers in Coding, Data Analytics, and Digital Marketing.
 All our instructors are real-world Product Managers currently working at top firms like Google, Facebook, and LinkedIn.
 Courses are available in person across our 15 campuses worldwide, as well as live online.

 Hone Your Product Management Skills